Transitioning to the New Normal

 Living in a digital world is both good and bad.
 It’s good because it provides us the convenience and connectivity that we need to save time or costs, and bad in the sense that people also use digital technologies (like social media) excessively, if not irresponsibly.
 With that, it’s not entirely beneficial or harmful for us, but it would depend on how we use it, or what we use it for.

 Staying productive The idea of working from home is something that sounds great to some and challenging for others.
 Since we all work differently, not everyone might enjoy the idea of doing reports in their bedrooms.
-There are still those who prefer to be in a working environment to fully function.
-If you’re one of these people, you can click on this link to get some tips on how to stay productive while working from home.
-If you have all the resources that you need, as well as a conducive area in your house where you can do your work, you might write that down in your gratitude journal.
+Some people still prefer to be in an office environment to function, or at least, a conducive working space at home (which some may not have).
+If you’re one of these people who are still finding it challenging to adjust, you can click on this link to get some tips on how to stay productive while working from home.

 In trying times like this, strength and cooperation are needed, for whatever happens, we’re all in this together. ♥ Andi